Instructions for using Node.js on FI

 http

-Express .
-We will install this framework first (notes on the location of modules from the CGI section apply - they are searched relative to the script):
+Express framework.
+We will install this framework first (notes about the location of modules from the CGI section apply - they are looked for relative to the script):

 cd ~/public_html/node-fastcgi-app